How do I use hashtags to promote my travel business?

 - Don’t leave any blank spaces within your hashtag otherwise it won’t work (e.g. # perth will not work, it should be #perth).

 - Do your research!
-Search for the hashtags you want to use on the platform and see who else is using them and if they’re relevant to your business (e.g. will your potential customers be searching for those hashtags).
+Search for the tags you want to use on the platform and see who else is using them and if they’re relevant to your business (e.g. will your potential customers be searching for those tags).

 For more tips, check out our Hashtag Etiquette post.